ShellyLeal/Top-10-Noodle-Prediction/README.md

 This code was completely designed by Shelly Leal.

-Please refer to the author in case you are intend to reuse the sample.
+Please refer to the author in case you intend to reuse the sample.

 Source of data: https://data.world/ian/ramen-ratings